crazzle/PyPoSim/README.md

   "ramp": 15 }

 - "name" is the name of your plant.
-- "internal_setpoint" the initial power level this plant is supposed to generate.
+- "initial_setpoint" the initial power level this plant is supposed to generate.
 The output fluctuates around this value
 - "fluctuation" is the fluctuation running around the power in percentage
 - "ramp" is the factor the plants ramps up and down per second in KW